 Unfortunately, combining systems would leave a messy tangle of integrations to manage, with no guarantee of a successful connection.
 This option was also set aside.

 In the end, it wasn’t necessary to combine multiple products.
-Fieldshare offered a unique solution that combined the advantages of custom software with the affordability of off-the-shelf options.
+Fieldshare offered a unique solution that was already tailored to oil and gas workflows, and combined the advantages of custom software with the affordability of off-the-shelf options.

 Following the Fieldshare framework opened the door to a flexible set of features that could change with growing data needs over time.